 the command applies by default on the member where it is executed.

 If you do specify the member member-id option, use member ID 0.
 Because the switch is not yet interconnected with the other members of the Virtual Chassis, its current member ID is 0.
 Its member ID will change when it is interconnected with the Virtual Chassis.
 It does not impact the functioning of the uplink VCP that its VCP is set with 0 as the member ID.
 The VCP has significance only on the local switch.

 - After you have set the uplink VCP on the standalone switch,

-of the members in the existing Virtual Chassis.
+in the existing Virtual Chassis.

 The new member switch reboots and joins the now expanded Virtual Chassis with a different member ID.